freddiehaddad/oxidized/design/phase-3.md

   - On writer error mid-frame, propagate; higher layer may choose to force a Full next cycle.
   - On unexpected cache mismatch (should not occur), escalate to Full + log warning (defensive path).

 Rationale: Step 8 converts semantic Lines into an actual selective physical repaint to capture the majority of typical editing workloads (insertion, deletion within a small vicinity) while preserving a simple fallback strategy.
 It leverages prior hashing groundwork and cursor-only path confidence, advancing breadth-first goals without premature micro-optimizations.

+### Step 8.1 Hotfix – Horizontal Motions Not Updating Status Line

+Observed Issue:
+Horizontal cursor motions (e.g. `h` / `l`) left the status line column value stale; it only updated after a vertical motion or edit.
+This created the perception of random column jumps and hid potential Unicode width issues.

+Root Cause:
+The initial CursorOnly partial render path intentionally repainted only the old and new cursor lines, skipping the status line to minimize output.
+The status line, however, encodes cursor position (line/column) and must refresh on every cursor movement.
+Horizontal motions scheduled a CursorOnly delta, which never touched the status line, leaving stale column text.

+Chosen Fix:
+Modify `render_cursor_only` to always rebuild and repaint the status line (single bottom row) in addition to the necessary text lines.
+This confines the change to the render layer without altering scheduler semantics mid-phase.

+Why This Approach:
+Low risk (one extra line write per cursor-only frame), preserves existing semantics, and avoids introducing a new semantic delta variant mid-Phase.
+Future refinement may add a dedicated `StatusLine` semantic for finer granularity.

+Metrics Impact:
+Slight increase in bytes written for frequent cursor motions; negligible relative to correctness gain.
+Existing partial frame counters (`cursor_only_frames`) continue to reflect actual frames.

+Tests Added:

+- New test ensuring repeated horizontal motions trigger cursor-only frames (implicitly exercising status repaint path).

+Future Follow-Up (Deferred):
+Introduce a `RenderDelta::StatusLine` to allow coalescing with other deltas and optionally skip repaint if purely cosmetic fields unchanged.

 ## 16. Progress Log